Common guinea fowl: what it looks like, where it lives, what it eats

 Summing up, we can say that guinea fowls are very interesting representatives of the avian world.
 They attract with their unusual appearance, and, in addition, their meat and eggs can be a useful and tasty product, although it is rather unusual at our table.

 Watch the video: Is this Bird a Living Dinosaur?
-(November 2024).
+(December 2024).